derrickturk/aRpsDCA/README.md

 * Hyperbolic (and harmonic)
 * Hyperbolic with terminal exponential (aka "modified hyperbolic", "hyperbolic-to-exponential")
 * Any of the above with initial rate curtailment
+* Any of the above with initial linear buildup periods

 aRpsDCA provides functions for
 * computing rate, cumulative production, and instantaneous decline over time